Child protection officer training

 This training will enable you to become familiar with the roles and responsibilities of the child protection officer so you can develop competence and confidence in carrying out this role.

-- Understanding of the responsibilities attached to your role
+- Understanding of the responsibilities attached to your lead role

 - Gaining confidence in revising policies and procedures and embedding them across your agency